Veterinary fax service illustration with paw print and document icons

 Compounding pharmacies are especially fax-dependent.
 A veterinarian prescribes a custom formulation (flavored liquid for a cat that refuses pills, a transdermal gel for a pet that bites during oral dosing) and faxes the prescription with exact specifications.
 The pharmacy compounds it and ships it to the owner.
 That chain starts with a fax almost every time.

 For clinics that handle dozens of prescriptions per week, the fax volume from pharmacy communication alone is significant.
 Add refill requests from pharmacies calling or faxing back, and you have a steady stream of fax traffic that is not going away anytime soon.
-Having a fax confirmation page for each prescription fax gives your clinic documented proof of delivery.
+Having a fax confirmation page for each prescription fax records the current supported carrier outcome.
+It does not prove that a person opened the document.

 Lab Results and Diagnostic Reports